A Fantastical Visual Novel

 One such example saw the audio fluctuate from loud to quiet back to mid-range again in one conversation, eventually ending on a bit of a bassy note as if the voice actor was too close to the microphone.
 Now, I did test this across my laptop’s built-in speakers, headphones and even connected a HDMI cable to my TV to be sure of this but the audio quality is something that holds this title back from being a better game.
 It’s difficult to look past it too, given how crucial it is to the entire experience.

-Aside from this, Winds Of Change is a wonderful little visual novel.
+Aside from a few gripes I had with this, Winds Of Change is a wonderful little visual novel.
 While the story does feel a little expository-heavy at the start and the latter periods feel very plot-driven rather than orientated by your characters’ natural choices, this charming PC game has enough going for it to make it worth checking out.
 I love games like this and the world building, lore and general characterisation are good enough to keep you invested for the long haul.
 There are options to go back and replay with different choices but if I’m honest, I felt no desire to once I finished the game.
-Winds Of Change is a nice surprise and while it could certainly be better, the game itself solid enough to recommend, especially given it’s relatively cheap asking price.
+Winds Of Change is a nice surprise and while it could certainly be better, the game itself is solid enough to recommend, especially given it’s relatively cheap asking price.

 All of our videogame reviews are also featured on OpenCritic